 The Bathurst Manor Neighbourhood is a residential area with local and collector streets and destinations such as schools and parks.
 Most streets in the neighbourhood are approximately eight metres, which is not wide enough for two-way travel and dedicated bike lanes.

-On-street shared lane markings are planned on:
+On-street shared lane markings were installed on:

 • Overbrook Place from Dufferin Street to Maxwell Street